Senzing/data-encryption-aes256cbc-sample/README.md

 ## Synopsis

-Sample encryption plugins for a G2 data repository.
+Sample encryption plugins for a Senzing data repository.

 ## Overview